Covid-19 test cert no longer needed for Macau casino entry

 Furthermore, the “epidemic will be relatively more stable as the weather becomes warmer,” added the Macau government announcement.

+Referring to the so-called “Two Sessions” – meetings starting in Beijing on Thursday (March 4) of respectively China’s National People’s Congress (NPC), and its top political advisory body, the Chinese People’s Political Consultative Conference (CPPCC), the Deutsche Bank analysts stated of the latest signal of easing in the Macau market: “We do not expect the benefits of these changes to appear in March, but we do believe, post the government meetings in Beijing later this month, a notable pick up is likely in the spring.”

+Fresh public policy announcements or initiatives in China can coincide with meetings of the NPC and the CPPCC.

-The news of the relaxation comes as it emerged on Monday that Macau casino gross gaming revenue in the month of February actually fell 8.9 percent month-on-month.
+The news of the casino entry relaxation comes as it emerged on Monday that Macau casino gross gaming revenue in the month of February actually fell 8.9 percent month-on-month.
 This February encompassed Chinese New Year, in pre-pandemic times usually one of the strongest trading periods for the city’s gaming floors.

 Feb 23, 2021